DulsaraDhanuka/simplesocks/README.md

 # Simplesocks

-A simple socket wrapper for python built on top of the standard socket library
+A simple socket wrapper for python built on top of the standard socket library with password based encryption for security.

 ## Instructions